 How do I get tickets?
 Can I get them online?

 Advanced tickets can be purchased online through each individual show page.
 Tickets can also be purchased at the theater on show nights when our box office opens at thirty minutes before showtime.

 Will you pick on me or single me out in your shows?

 No. We may ask for audience suggestions, but that’s about it.
 You will never be forced to do something if you don’t volunteer, and we won’t single you out.
 We think that’s annoying.

 We leave that up to your discretion.
-Our shows should be considered Rated R for potential language and adult situations.
-Realistically, 17 is probably the minimum age.
+Our shows should be considered Rated-R for potential language and adult situations.
+Realistically, 17 is probably the minimum recommended age.

-First, take the classes.
-Then either audition for a show or our Harold program.
-If you don’t like auditioning or want to do your own thing, form a team (after studying with us) with people you like performing with.
+First, we’d love it if you take our classes.
+Form a team (after studying with us, or not!) with people you like performing with.
 Practice a lot.
-Then look for opportunities (ie. Cagematch or our Longform Showcase) to perform at The Improv Shop.
+Then look for opportunities (i.e., Cagematch, House Team Night, etc) to perform at The Improv Shop.
 There’s also other opportunities that spring up around town.
-Perhaps consider joining the Facebook group “Saint Louis Improv” to hear about stuff going on
+Perhaps consider joining the Facebook group “Saint Louis Improv” to hear about stuff going on in the scene.

 Regardless of experience, we start all students off in Level 1.
 We feel that our training center has a specific thrust that is valuable to performers of all experience levels.
 We also place a heavy focus on ensemble, and giving it time to build throughout the training process is critical.